 For many years economic historians have been debating what has been called the 'Great Divergence,' or when and how Western European economic growth increased relative to that of advanced economic regions in China and Japan.
 Their focus was originally on the period of the industrial revolution in Europe.
-More recently, evidence has mounted that the divergence of economic growth between Europe and Asia occurred during the early modern period, well before the industrial revolution of the late $18^{th}$ century.
-In this important study, based upon many quantitative indices of economic growth from to $10^{th}$ to the $19^{th}$ centuries, van Zanden, who has been a major contributor to this debate, has shifted the focus on the beginning of European economic growth to the medieval period.
-He argues that the first industrial revolution could "take off" during the late $18^{th}$ century.
+More recently, evidence has mounted that the divergence of economic growth between Europe and Asia occurred during the early modern period, well before the industrial revolution of the late 18th century.
+In this important study, based upon many quantitative indices of economic growth from to 10th to the 19th centuries, van Zanden, who has been a major contributor to this debate, has shifted the focus on the beginning of European economic growth to the medieval period.
+He argues that the first industrial revolution should be seen as a "long runway" of preparation before the industrial revolution could "take off" during the late 18th century.
 Van Zanden argues that for most of Europe the medieval period was more dynamic than the period from 1500 to 1800.
 The growth of the European economy from 900 to 1300 took place on a pan-European scale and consisted of strong population growth and an increase in per capita real income.
-From ca. 1500 to 1800 growth was restricted to the North Sea region-and especially to Flanders in the 16th century, the Netherlands during its Golden Age in the late $16^{th}$ to mid $17^{th}$ centuries, and Britain after the early $17^{th}$ century.
-By contrast, per capita income in the rest of

-Western Europe stagnated and even declined between 1500 and 1800.
+From ca. 1500 to 1800 growth was restricted to the North Sea region-and especially to Flanders in the 16th century, the Netherlands during its Golden Age in the late 16th to mid 17th centuries, and Britain after the early 17th century.
+By contrast, per capita income in the rest of Western Europe stagnated and even declined between 1500 and 1800.
 The emergence of different growth paths in Western Europe has been labeled as the 'Little Divergence.'